RakhithJK/Curated_Kafka_and_Streaming_Processing/README.md

-# Curated Resources on Kafka and the Streaming Processing Paradigm
+# Resources on Kafka and the Streaming Processing